-Location:The Cedar Roughs Wildlife Area (CRWA) which consists of two units, totaling 413 acres of serpentine chaparral, serpentine grassland, and riparian woodland is located west of Lake Berryessa and south of Pope Canyon Road in northern Napa County.
+Location:The Cedar Roughs Wildlife Area (CRWA) consists of two units totaling 413 acres of serpentine chaparral, serpentine grassland, and riparian woodland.
+It is located west of Lake Berryessa and south of Pope Canyon Road in northern Napa County.

 Purpose of Acquisition: To provide public access to the Cedar Roughs Wilderness Study Area and to restore habitats which were impacted by over 90 years of grazing and farming.

-Description: The following is not a comprehensive list, but rather a list of some site specific management goals*: Protect and restore native species biodiversity in serpentine grasslands/seeps and in riparian areas.
-Prevent the introduction and spread of new invasive, non-native plant species.
-Control current populations of noxious weeds.
-Plan and implement a fuel management program.
-Develop compatible public use of the property consisting of: hiking, hunting, wildlife observation/photography, academic research and environmental education.
+Description*: The management of this property will focus on: protecting and restoring native species biodiversity in serpentine grasslands/seeps and in riparian areas, preventing the introduction and spread of new invasive plant species, controling current populations of noxious weeds, planning and implementing a fuel management program and developing compatible public use of the property (such as hiking, hunting, wildlife observation/photography, academic research and environmental education).

 Environmental Review Process